sistia01/Giotto-Sphinx-Website/source/_build/html/_sources/github_issues.rst.txt

     In createGiottoObject(raw_exprs = "/Users/username/path/to/data",  :
         raw_exprs argument is deprecated, use expression argument in the future

+:octicon:`alert`
-*Solution*: The code has still run and your object has been created, but in the future use the following command:
+:strong:`Solution` The code has still run and your object has been created, but in the future use the following command:

 .. code-block:: r